 What to Do with Green Tomatoes in the Fall

-If you're growing tomatoes, you'll probably have green tomatoes left on your vines at the end of the season.
-If you're wondering what you can do with green tomatoes, you'll appreciate these three suggestions to use up them up.
+If you're growing tomatoes, you'll probably have green tomatoes left on your plants at the end of the season.
+If you're wondering what you can do with green tomatoes, you'll appreciate these three suggestions to use them up.

 How to use green tomatoes